The 20 Best Electric Guitar Brands (2023)

 While Squier is a budget brand of Fender, Epiphone does the same kind of job for Gibson.
 The list of electric guitars in the offer matches Gibson’s offer almost entirely, so you can get a Les Paul for a pretty affordable price, as well as models like SG, Explorer, etc.

 All of them feature more than decent quality and they are a perfect choice for beginners, who usually don’t have thousands of dollars to spend on Gibson products.

 Notable Epiphone guitar:

-Gretsch guitars are well-known for their great twangy, country, rock n roll, rockabilly tones, along with beautiful designs and sound-hole aesthetics.
+Gretsch guitars are well known for their great twangy, country, rock n roll, and rockabilly tones, along with beautiful designs and sound-hole aesthetics.
 The brand had many iconic models, from White Falcon to Duo Jet George Harrison.